-- 37. In circumstances where the University engages an external organisation to provide services involving drone operations, the following requirements must be met: - a. the external organisation must hold a Part 102 Unmanned Aircraft Operator Certificate issued by the Civil Aviation Authority of New Zealand; if the service provider is a sole trader, they must hold a RPAS Pilot Certificate P102 or equivalent - b. the drone operator must provide the Chief Pilot with a documented risk assessment including a hazard register, risk mitigation strategies and emergency response plans - c. the drone operator must provide the Chief Pilot with evidence of drone airworthiness, either via flight logs or maintenance records - d. the drone operator must have and provide evidence of at least \$2M public liability insurance that includes UAV cover.
+- 37. In circumstances where the University engages an external organisation to provide services involving drone operations, the following requirements must be met: - a. for operations conducted in accordance with Civil Aviation Rules Part 101, the external service provider must, at minimum, hold an RPAS Pilot Certificate P101 or equivalent; otherwise, the external organisation must hold a Part 102 Unmanned Aircraft Operator Certificate issued by the Civil Aviation Authority of New Zealand - b. the drone operator must provide the Chief Pilot with a documented risk assessment including a hazard register, risk mitigation strategies and emergency response plans - c. the drone operator must provide the Chief Pilot with evidence of drone airworthiness, either via flight logs or maintenance records - d. the drone operator must have and provide evidence of at least \$2M public liability insurance that includes UAV cover.